 1. Two Long Canines

-- The pair of canine can grow up to 8 inches (20 cm) while the lower canines are smaller in size.
+- The pair of canines can grow up to 8 inches (20 cm) while the lower canines are smaller in size.

 - They extended out from the mouth even when the mouth was closed.

-- In order to use these canine for hunting the saber tooth tiger was able to open up its jaw up to 90 degrees which is much more than the modern cats.
+- To use these canines for hunting the saber tooth tiger was able to open up its jaw up to 90 degrees which is much more than the modern cats.

-- These teeth grew up into full size in three years after birth.
+- These teeth grew up into full size three years after birth.

 2. Saber Tooth Tiger Size

-- When comparing to modern day predators, the size of Saber Tooth Tiger was similar to the modern African Lions.
-However, it was much stronger and had limbs that were shorter.
+- When compared to modern-day predators, the size of the Saber Tooth Tiger was similar to that of modern African Lions.
+However, it was much stronger and had shorter limbs.